-- by Bryan Veldboom - updated on 7/9/2021
+- by Bryan Veldboom - updated on 3/24/2023

 Apps are typically not the cause of restart issues, however, if you installed an app right before your issues started, it might be at fault.
-If you want to check on an app, go to Settings, Privacy, Analytics, then Analytics Data.
+If you want to check on an app, go to Settings, Privacy, Analytics & Improvements, then Analytics Data.

 A hard reset of your phone is the equivalent of unplugging a computer before it's shut down.
-In other words, you only want to do this if everything else has failed.
+In other words, you only want to do it after everything else has failed.
 If your phone is trapped in a constant restart loop though, this may be your best bet.

 The button combination needed to perform a hard reset will vary from model to model.
 For the most accurate information, visit the Apple website.
 They'll provide you with the proper procedure for resetting your model iPhone .

 As mentioned above, Batteries Plus tests and replaces iPhone batteries.
 Replacing the battery can fix a number of performance issues.
 But we do more than just replace batteries, our technicians also offer additional repairs for broken screens, back glass, as well as malfunctioning cameras, speakers, buttons and charging ports.
 In addition to Apple, we also service tablets and phones from Samsung and other major brands.
 If you have a damaged device on your hands, book your cell phone repair or tablet repair appointment online today.